ppseprus/globalxplorer-tile-enhancer/README.md

 ## How to Install

-1. You can download it from the Chrome Web Store
+A. You can download it from the Chrome Web Store

-2. You can clone this repository and manually load the folder to Chrome: just navigate to "chrome://extensions" and click "Load unpacked extension", then select the cloned folder
+B. You can clone this repository and manually load the folder to Chrome: just navigate to "chrome://extensions" and click "Load unpacked extension", then select the cloned folder

 ## How to Use